ThatNerdyPikachu/metaproxy/README.md

 plexinc/pms-docker
 ```
 (If there is something I am configuring wrong here, please open an issue, PR, or post on the [Plex forum thread](https://forums.plex.tv/t/metaproxy-for-plex/566250).
 Thanks!)

+    - For now, until I can figure out a solution, you'll also need to set your server to *require* secure connections.

 5. Configure your reverse proxy
     - I use [Caddy](https://caddyserver.com/v1), but feel free to use what you want!